 Dashboard application

 Operators will interact with the outputs of the SPEEDD algorithms through a User Interface.
 The Dashboard Client communicates, via the Dashboard Server with the composite systems in the SPEEDD architecture.
 Operators can accept, respond to, or make suggestions and control actions, via the User Interface and these changes are fed back into the SPEEDD architecture, thus allowing for the seamless integration of expert knowledge and the outputs of complex algorithms.
-A diagram of the dashboard architecture can be seen in .
+A diagram of the dashboard architecture can be seen in Figure 2.13.